ExodusMovement/haraka/README.md

 };

 // methods
-behavior.goTo(index: number | number[], config?: defaultConfig = {}) // animate to a specific behavior state
+behavior.goTo(index: number | number[], config?: DefaultConfig = {}) // animate to a specific behavior state

-behavior.unmount() // Useful for removing components that are hidden after animation behavior.mount(state: ?number) // Useful for animations that start in a hidden state, use along with `unmounted` prop and `mount()`
+behavior.unmount() // useful for removing components that are hidden after animation behavior.mount(state: ?number) // useful for animations that start in a hidden state
+// use along with `unmounted` prop and `mount()`

 behavior.index // to retrieve current state key
 ```